AYCEdemo/emptyx16/src/emptyx16.md

 Bit
 7-6     Map Height (0=32, 1=64, 2=128, 3=256 tiles)
 5-4     Map Width (0=32, 1=64, 2=128, 3=256 tiles)
-3       1bpp Tile Mode Color (0=16FG/16BG, 1=256FG/1BG)
+3       Tile Mode Color (0=16FG/16BG, 1=256FG/1BG) (1bpp-only)
-2       Tile/Bitmap Mode (0=Tile Mode, 1=Bitmap Mode)
+        / Force Palette Number Bit 7               (other depths) 2       Tile/Bitmap Mode (0=Tile Mode, 1=Bitmap Mode)
 1-0     Color Depth (0=1bpp, 1=2bpp, 2=4bpp, 3=8bpp)
 ```
-1bpp Tile Mode Color (bit 3) setting is valid only if the layer is set to that
+Tile Mode Color (bit 3) setting is valid only if the layer is set to 1bpp mode.
+For other modes, all layer pixels' palette number bit 7 is ORed with this bit
+just before the color lookup.
+Allowing quick global color changes to layers.
+Sprite pixels are not affected by this bit, however.

-mode (bits 0-2 are all zero).
-The map will wrap around if the screen draws
-beyond its width or height.
+The map will wrap around if the screen draws beyond its width or height.

 ### 9F2Eh - L0_MAPBASE - L0 Map Base (R/W)
 ### 9F35h - L1_MAPBASE - L1 Map Base (R/W)